A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Concluding Remarks

+{Beyond these extensions, incorporating lead times represents another important direction for future research.
+In this regard, \cite{bar1995explicit} study an impulse control problem with fixed delivery lags.
+They show that the optimal policy depends only on the aggregate state, defined as the sum of on-hand inventory and outstanding orders.
+They also show that} {the HJB equation takes a modified form with an intervention operator that averages holding and backlog costs over demand during the lead time.
+These structural results suggest that our framework may extend to this setting, though the requisite modifications to the stochastic identity \eqref{eq:keyidentityprop} remain to be developed.} {Looking further ahead, it seems natural to extend our methodology to more complex supply-chain models, such as those with demand spillovers between facilities.}

-In this paper, we tackle a classical inventory control problem in high dimensions by formulating it as an impulse control problem and approximating its solution via deep-learning techniques. {Through extensive hyperparameter tuning, a tailored training algorithm, and careful engineering of policy extraction, we were able to match or beat the best available benchmarks.} Our approach not only provides effective solutions to the SJRP, but also opens up avenues for applying these numerical methods to broader classes of impulse control problems.
-In particular, the techniques developed here {may be} used to tackle impulse control problems in other fields, most promisingly in financial engineering---for example, cash flow management and investment decisions \citep{altarovici2017optimal,liu2004optimal}. {Looking further ahead, it seems natural to extend our methodology to more complex supply-chain models, such as those with demand spillovers between facilities.
-We leave these explorations for future work.}
+{Complementary to these problem extensions, a natural direction concerns our use of the Brownian approximation for cumulative demand: Reflected Brownian motions or subordinator-like processes are potential alternatives.
+Beyond the inventory setting itself, our approach not only provides effective solutions to supply chain and inventory management problems,} but also opens up avenues for applying these numerical methods to broader classes of impulse control problems.
+In particular, the techniques developed here {may be} used to tackle impulse control problems in other fields, most notably in financial engineering — for example, cash flow management and investment decisions \citep{altarovici2017optimal,liu2004optimal}. {We leave these explorations for future work.}